Arsenic: A centuries-old poison

 - To decrease arsenic concentration in rice, rinse rice thoroughly before cooking, then cook with excess water and drain.
 Another method that preserves nutrients is to parboil rice in pre-boiled water for 5 minutes, drain and refresh the water, then cook at a lower heat to absorb the water.

-- Test your water for arsenic, especially if you have well water.
+- Have your water tested for arsenic, especially if you have well water.

-- Eat a variety of foods in your diet so that you are not eating a lot of foods that may contain arsenic.
+- Eat a variety of foods in your diet so that you are not eating a lot of foods that might contain arsenic.

-- Wash hands with soap and water after playing or working outdoors.
+- Wash your hands with soap and water after playing or working outdoors.

 - Avoid smoking tobacco.